kyrem1/School/2019-2020/Summerwork/APLang/README.md

 - [x] 6.
 Analyze the text’s argument: Is it implicit or explicit?
 How does Thoreau back his claim?

-- [ ] 7.
+- [x] 7.
 Analyze Thoreau’s purpose: is it a question of fact, definition, quality or policy (stasis theory)?
-How do the rhetorical choices Thoreau makes relate to his purpose
+How do the rhetorical choices Thoreau makes relate to his purpose?

 - [x] 8.
 Conduct a detailed analysis of a short passage in terms of syntax.
 Describe the syntax and relate to Thoreau’s purpose.